zymk9/cmu15618_project/readme.md

 - `apps/ycutrace.cpp`: offline and interactive scene rendering with CUDA

+## TODO
+Before milestone: Adapt the CPU/OptiX version to pure CUDA, using megakernel design.

+- [ ] Modify the CUDA BVH intersection part (currently using OptiX internal implementation).
+Adapt from the CPU version.
+- [ ] Remove all the OptiX configuration code.
+- [ ] Add our own CUDA entry kernel and host-side dispatch code.
+- [ ] (Maybe?)
+Optimize CUDA device functions.

 ## Compilation

 This library requires a C++17 compiler and is know to compiled on